matthewlong29/PareAndFlourish_Site/_posts/2017-01-23-mens-reaction-inequality-workforce.md

 <p class="indent"><b>We need to learn to trust one another</b>.
 To understand that we’re all learning and growing.
 And stupid comments can come out but it doesn’t mean we’re completely sexist (or racist). <b>Outright sexual harassment on the other hand should be dealt with officially</b>.
 Our society has already decided it’s wrong.
 It needs to be addressed from a management and organizational level for real change to occur. <b>Sometimes it takes a sacrifice to make significant change</b>.</p>

 <p>We don’t have to fight sexism alone.
 Men who are aware of the issues are our best allies.
 Together, we can create work environments that are more equal.
 We can make sexism a more open topic, allowing women to be vocal about situations they feel uneasy about.
 Feminism has come so far; it just needs a steady push until we’re all on level playing fields.
-What do you think is the most important element of an equal workplace?
-Let us know in the comments or on Twitter @pareandflourish.
-Look for our next article on the elements of the perfect cover letter.</p>
+What do you think is the most important element of an equal workplace?</p>